Child Care Health Consultation for Healthy Start in Child Care (CCHC)

 - To promote and protect the health and safety of children in and out of home child care.

 The population to be impacted by Healthy Start in Child Care includes the children and their families receiving out-of-home childcare.
 During the first five years, children of full-time working parents may spend more time in out-of-home childcare facilities than the total hours spent in school from kindergarten to high school.
-This makes it critical to utilize this window of opportunity to provide accurate health, safety and nutrition information to parents and child care providers.
+This makes it critical to use this window of opportunity to provide accurate health, safety and nutrition information to parents and child care providers.

 ||Qualifications for Child Care Health Consultation for Healthy Start in Child Care